 WHERE WAS THE LAST BOTTLE OVEN EVER TO BE FIRED IN THE POTTERIES?

-Although the firing was organised by Gladstone Pottery Museum none of its own bottle ovens could be used as they were just too fragile.
+Although the firing was organised by Gladstone Pottery Museum none of its own bottle ovens could be used, they were just too fragile.

 But in June 1976 a suitable oven was identified at the Sutherland Works of Hudson and Middleton (Longton) Ltd., Normacot Road, Longton.
 The oven was in ‘working condition’.
 It was last fired in 1963 close to the deadline set by the Clean Air Act.
 Its owner, George Fairweather, kindly and very generously allowed it to be used for the event.